Typhoon Halong (2014)

-Typhoon Halong (transliterated from Vietnamese Hạ Long), known in the Philippines as Super Typhoon Jose, was an intense Typhoon in the Western Pacific basin in early August 2014.
+Typhoon Halong, (Note: The name Halong (Vietnamese: Hạ Long, [haː˧˨ʔ lawŋ͡m˧˧]) was contributed by Vietnam and refers to Hạ Long Bay in Vietnamese.) known in the Philippines as Typhoon Jose, was an intense Typhoon in the Western Pacific basin in early August 2014.
 It was the twelfth named storm and the fifth typhoon of the 2014 Pacific typhoon season.
-The storm reached its maximum intensity as a Category 5 super typhoon, making it the fifth strongest storm of the season, surpassed by Genevieve, Vongfong, Nuri and Hagupit.
+The storm reached its maximum intensity as a Category 5 super typhoon, making it the fifth strongest storm of the season, surpassed by Genevieve, Vongfong, Nuri, and Hagupit.

 Meteorological history

 On July 26, JMA monitored a low-pressure area near Chuuk.
 The system stalled for a few days and was upgraded into a tropical depression on July 27.
-Early on July 29, the depression showed signs of intensification and with that, JTWC upgraded it to Tropical Storm 11W.
+Early on July 29, the depression showed signs of intensification, and with that, JTWC upgraded it to Tropical Storm 11W.
 Later that day, JMA upgraded 11W to Tropical Storm Halong.
-In the same time Halong started developing a small, unclear eye.
-With this, gale and typhoon force winds were reported over Guam.
+At the same time, Halong started developing a small, indistinct eye.
+With this, gale- and typhoon-force winds were reported over Guam.

 Very late on July 30, JMA upgraded Halong to a severe tropical storm.
 The next day, both agencies upgraded it to a minimal typhoon.
-In the same time, Halong started its rapid deepening phase.
-On August 2, Halong's eye developed clearer than before as the system underwent explosive intensification from a category 1 typhoon to a Category 3 in less than 24 hours.
-Rapid deepening continued and it eventually became a category 5 super typhoon, with pressure dropping from 980 to 925 mbar in 48 hours.
+At the same time, Halong started its rapid deepening phase.
+On August 2, Halong's eye developed clearer than before as the system underwent explosive intensification from a Category 1 typhoon to a Category 3 in less than 24 hours.
+Rapid deepening continued, and it eventually became a Category 5 super typhoon, with pressure dropping from 980 to 925 mbar in 48 hours.
 However, late that day, JMA revised Typhoon Halong's minimum pressure to 920 mbar.
-On August 4, Halong weakened to a category 4 typhoon, due to it undergoing an eyewall replacement cycle.
+On August 4, Halong weakened to a Category 4 typhoon due to it undergoing an eyewall replacement cycle.
 The next day, Halong weakened to a minimal typhoon, although it was a deep typhoon due to its pressure.
-In the same day, its convection was steadily weakening.
+On the same day, its convection was steadily weakening.

-On August 6, NASA reported that Halong was beginning undergo an eyewall replacement cycle.
-This made the JTWC upgrade it to a category 2 typhoon again.
+On August 6, NASA reported that Halong was beginning to undergo an eyewall replacement cycle.
+This made the JTWC upgrade it to a Category 2 typhoon again.
 Its eye continued to undergo the eyewall replacement cycle until August 8.
-On the same day, Halong weakened to a category 1 typhoon and started to affect mainland Japan.
+On the same day, Halong weakened to a Category 1 typhoon and started to affect mainland Japan.
 The JTWC downgraded Halong to a tropical storm on August 9, while the JMA followed suit several hours later.
-Halong made landfall over the southern part of Japan prior to August 10.
-On August 10, JTWC issued their final bulletin on Halong, as it was leaving the country.
+Halong made landfall over southern Japan, specifically over Shikoku, on August 10.
+On August 10, JTWC issued its final bulletin on Halong, as it was leaving the country.
 The JMA also issued their final advisory on August 11, as it was becoming extratropical.
 Its remnants dissipated early on August 15 over Siberia, as it was absorbed by a developing extratropical system.